 Contempt of Court: The Turn-of-the-Century Lynching That Launched a Hundred Years of Federalism by Mark Curriden & Leroy Phillips

 Genre: nonfiction, human rights, political science, African-American studies

 In 1906, a white woman was brutally raped in Chattanooga, Tennessee.
 Ed Johnson, a black man, was working at his restaurant job when the attack happened but was arrested and charged with the crime.
 When his lawyers appealed to the Supreme Court for a stay of execution and that stay was granted, local folks, led by officials, took the law into their own hands.
 In a history-changing move, the lynch mob faced federal legal repercussions.
 Ed Johnson cleared of the rape charges 100 years later.
 You can read the review of a “Contempt of Court” here.

 A freak accident with a tree limb stopped Heidi’s perfect globetrotting life.
 As her life suffered a domino effect from the dissolution of her marriage to the hurt of betrayal, Heidi hit the bottom and struggled to rise back to the top.
 When all balls drop, can things ever be right again?

+I Don’t Believe God Wrote The Bible by Gerald Freeman is the second book in his memoir series.
 After nearly dying of a drug overdose, Gerry Freeman sets out on a voyage of self-discovery by hitchhiking Europe.
 Gerry finds that no matter how far he runs, there are things he simply cannot escape.
 Join a man in the late 80s running from his demons through adventure and odd jobs.